darioielardi/flutter_speed_dial/README.md

           icon: Icons.add,
           activeIcon: Icons.remove,
           // iconTheme: IconThemeData(color: Colors.grey[50], size: 30),
-          /// The Transition Builder is used to define the transition b/w elements, defaults to rotation
-          iconTransitionBuilder: (widget, animation) => ScaleTransition(scale: animation,child: widget),
           /// The label of the main button.
           // label: Text("Open Speed Dial"),
           /// The active label of the main button, Defaults to label if not specified.